steevenakintilo/BadFootballBet/README.md

 It will analyze automaticaly all the game available of the day and will send all the result (Match,Winner,Percent and Odds) to your discord channel

-Then If you want all the data on the .txt files just run printData.py and will store all the data into result.txt,percent.txt,odds.txt and match.txt files
+Then If you want all the data on the .txt files just run printData.py and it will store all the data into result.txt,percent.txt,odds.txt and match.txt files

 ## Result